GauravASY/Security-Operations-Agent/README.md

-# CERT SIEM POC v2
+# Security Operations Chatbot

-**Cert-SIEM-POC-v2** is a Proof of Concept demonstrating a multi-agent AI system designed for security operations.
+**Security Operations Chatbot** is a Proof of Concept demonstrating a multi-agent AI system designed for security operations.
 It combines a conversational interface with specialized agents capable of analyzing unstructured security logs, extracting threat intelligence, and mapping behaviors to MITRE ATT&CK TTPs.

 ## 🚀 Key Features